S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 **Interventions** frequently include one or more **activities** along with **constraints** relating to those activities, such as who's responsible, due dates, or other important conditions.
 One entry in such a list might look like this: "_Sally will compile a report by Friday_."
 Presented together, they form a clear and useful description of the intervention, combining the activity itself (_compile the report_) and two constraints (_who_ will do it and _by when_), each of which corresponds to an implicit sub-requirement.

 In cases where fulfilling a requirement is so simple, obvious, or familiar that it directly implies what a suitable intervention would be, there is no need to spell it out explicitly.
-For example, if the requirement is to _"_Inform people about the topics for tomorrow's meeting so they arrive prepared_," describing the intervention, "_Prepare and send out the agenda today_," may be unnecessary.
+For example, if the requirement is to "_Inform people about the topics for tomorrow's meeting so they arrive prepared_," describing the intervention ("_prepare and send out the agenda today_") may be unnecessary.

 The same can be true for more complicated or complex interventions if the people responsible already share a clear and sufficient understanding of what needs to be done and why.